drewm135/TM4C_I2C_Test/README.md

 Also needed is pinout.c from the TivaWare TM4C1294XL drivers folder(In the examples section).
 Copy or link this file into a folder in your project called drivers.

+For more information about setting up CCS projects visit http://www.instructables.com/id/Creating-a-new-Tiva-Project-in-Code-Composer-Studi/

 Compile Instructions for C++ Program (If not using Python script mentioned below)
 -----------------------------------
 In order to run the C++ program the WiringPi library is needed.
 Instructions for installation are on the Wiring Pi website listed here: http://wiringpi.com/